ErykMikolajek/travel-agency-web-app/README.md

-# BiuroTurystyczne
+# Travel agency web app

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.0.5.
+Basic Angular travel agency web app.
+This application has been created as a learning project to develop skills in Angular and web development.

 ## Development server